elenagutiv/ga-wfas/README.md

 This line shows how to run our algorithm on mode 'bwmp', i.e., it will approximate a solution of the BWMP instance given by 'input_file.txt' and k = 'k_value'.
 The maximum block size of the hash table will be set up to 'size_hash_block'.
 The output of the algorithm will be shown in stdout.
-Additionally a log file (log.txt) can be inspected for further information of the execution.
+Additionally a log file ('log.txt') can be inspected for further information of the execution.

 For instance, run: